 - Drink no more than 1 alcoholic drink per day (women).

 - Consider referral to a registered dietitian.

-- Experts do not recommend supplement use for most survivors, except in instances of documented nutritional deficiencies, inadequate diet, or other indications (eg., osteoporosis).
+- Experts do not recommend supplement use for most survivors, except in instances of documented nutritional deficiencies, inadequate diet, or other indications (eg., ).

 - Survivors of certain cancers (eg., gastrointestinal cancers) may be at risk for vitamin deficiencies based on their cancer treatment.
 Deficiencies should be asessed and addressed as needed.

 - Little data exist to support the use of vitamins or other dietary supplements for the purposes of cancer control, recurrence, or prevention.

 - Taking vitamin supplements does not replace the need for a healthy diet.
 All efforts should be made to obtain nutrients from food and beverages.

 - AICR recommends that people try to meet their nutritional needs through a healthy diet.
 They do not discourage people from taking a multivitamin supplement, but they warn people not to rely on supplements alone to protect from cancer.

 - Get at least 150 minutes of moderate intensity or 75 minutes of vigorous intensity activity each week.